GUIDELINES FOR INTERNATIONAL COLLABORATION /RESEARCH

 8. A Letter of Intent (LOI) for collaboration between ICMR and Boston University, USA was signed in October, 2007 at Boston as a follow up of visit by the President, Boston University and his team to India in September, 2007.
 This cooperation is likely to enhance the collaboration between the two institutions in the identified areas of emerging infectious diseases and public health training.
 The collaboration in research and application in other areas of mutual interest in emerging infectious diseases and public health education has additional common interest and synergistic capacity under the proposed MOU.
 Both sides have also shown interest in developing a clinical trials network, basic and applied cancer research and cardio-vascular disease as well as risk factors such as diabetes, obesity and genetics including the linkage of population based research.

-16. An MoU between ICMR and Academy of Finland (AF) was signed on 2nd November, 2012 at ICMR Hqrs, New Delhi by Dr. V. M. Katoch, Secretary, DHR & DG, ICMR and Academy of, Vice President for Research, Professor Marja Makarow.
+15. An MoU between ICMR and Academy of Finland (AF) was signed in November, 2012 at ICMR Hqrs, New Delhi by Dr. V. M. Katoch, Secretary, DHR & DG, ICMR and Academy of, Vice President for Research, Professor Marja Makarow.
 The MoU would promote collaboration between Indian and Finnish researchers and scientific institutions in the areas of Chronic Non-Communicable Diseases, Diabetes and challenges in health services research through joint workshops and collaborative research projects.

 Various activities have been initiated under these Joint Statements and MoUs.
 Several workshops on topics of mutual interest have been organized and many of exchange visits by the Indian Investigators under the approved collaborative research projects have been funded by ICMR.
 Under these MoUs/Jt.
 Statements, the collaboration has fruitfully led to publication of several research papers as well as transfer of technology and infrastructure strengthening of Indian research institutes.
 The cooperation is reviewed through annual meetings of Joint Working Group or Joint Steering Committee organized in India and respective countries from time to time.

 Applications for research projects involving foreign assistance and/or collaboration in biomedical/ health research are to be submitted by the Indian investigators to ICMR for approval of Govt. of India through Health Ministry’s Screening Committee (HMSC).
 It is a High Level Committee constituted by the Govt. of India in early 1980s to screen & approve the international collaborative proposals in the field of biomedical health research.
-It has the representatives from the Ministry of Health & F.W., Ministry of External Affairs, Ministry of Finance, Department of Biotechnology, Department of Science and Technology, Directorate General of Armed Forces and Medical Services, Directorate General of Health Services and is chaired by the Secretary, Department of Health Research (DHR), MOH&FW, GOI.
+It has the representatives from the Ministry of Health & F.W.(Department of Health, Family Planning, NACO, AYUSH and DGHS); Ministry of External Affairs; Ministry of Finance; Department of Biotechnology; Department of Science and Technology; Directorate General of Armed Forces and Medical Services and is chaired by the Secretary, Department of Health Research (DHR), MOH&FW, GOI.

 The International Health Division at ICMR is the secretariat for HMSC and facilitates technical review of the collaborative proposals for placement before this Committee as a mandatory requirement.
 This Committee meets regularly at an interval of every three months (normally in 1st half of March, June, September & December of each year) under the chairmanship of Secretary, Department of Health Research, Ministry of Health and Family Welfare, Government of India and papers complete in all respect are received in IHD, a month before the HMSC meeting from various technical divisions at ICMR Hqrs after technical evaluation by them.